sravani-jakkula/GDP-Project/README2.md

 ### working on asset table
 inserting the asset record in asset table is done successfully goinf to work on update the asset in the asset table

+### Category table
+Created category table and added attributes.
+Able to load the data  and retrieve the data from and to the database.